Earth Day 2017 Celebration

 Earth Day Links

 Earth Day 2017

 Earth Day 2017 will be held Friday, April 21, 2017, from 9 a.m. to 2 p.m. on the south lawn of the Missouri State Capitol in Jefferson City.
 Missouri's 23rd Annual Earth Day offers a variety of fun and educational opportunities for students interested in finding out more about how they can improve the world around them.

 This year's theme is the Total Solar Eclipse of 2017!
 The Aug.
 21, 2017 eclipse will be the first total eclipse of the sun to visit Missouri in 148 years!
 The 1869 eclipse only clipped the northeast corner of our state, but the 2017 eclipse will begin its sweep from the northwest corner of Missouri to Cape Girardeau.
+There will be several telescopes with solar-protective lenses available to use at Earth Day.
 Solar Eclipse Resources

 Erin and Matt, 94.3 Kat Country, radio personalities, will host on the main stage at the Earth Day event.
 Get ready for a couple of rounds of our new educational "Solar Eclipse Survivor" game!

 You won't want to miss this year's Earth Day celebration!
 Teacher registration for students in grades 4 through 6 is now open.

 Spend the eclipse in a Missouri State Park video